praveenkumar-236/Employee-CRUD/README.md

 ##  Introduction

 This is a project to do crud operations in spring boot.
+From this user can create,read update and delete the datas.
+The Entered datas will store in MYSQL Database.

 ##  Technologies Used
 *  Spring Boot